Boehringer-Ingelheim/binary-endpoints/README.md

         bisection-search algorithm used within the simulation framework
 ```

----

-# Master File
+## Master File

-## `reproducible_simulation.qmd`

-This document contains the complete simulation workflow used to generate the results reported in the manuscript.
+The quarto document `reproducible_simulation.qmd` contains the complete simulation and analysis workflow used to generate the results reported in the manuscript.

 Specifically, it: